Voyager beware: The journey to the unknown always appears longer, larger, and more difficult

 I realized there are many short-term advantages to seeking familiarity, but it goes without saying:

 You need not be Marco Polo to appreciate that the greatest adventures, memories, and learning experiences are least often revealed during voyages of familiarity.
 Although the voyage to a familiar destination may make the trek slightly less stressful, it also becomes slightly less exciting.

 And yet, the allure of familiarity is still difficult to defeat.
 But the more frequently we seek familiar actions and destinations, the more difficult and overwhelming new goals appear to be.

 Travel or not, the same rule applies to all areas of life.
-We must be careful not to be swayed by the illusion of difficulty in the pursuit of an unknown destination.
 Apart from some additional planning, the workload to unfamiliar destinations is largely the same… but the rewards are not.

 Have you noticed this in your life – maybe in areas other than travel?
 Do you agree or disagree?
 Share your thoughts below…